bennett-nguyen/marlb/README.md

 <br>
 ![image](https://user-images.githubusercontent.com/83117848/146194988-243c9a19-5add-41bb-ba16-bd0c54bfb2da.png)
 <br>
-But there's no break between each line so when you play it, you'll hear notes being played continuously; to prevent that, add a `!` so the program will sleep `0.5` seconds after each line.
+But there's no break between each line so when you play it, you'll hear notes being played continuously; to prevent that, add a `!` at the end of each line so the program will sleep `0.5` seconds before executing the next line.
 <br>
 ![image](https://user-images.githubusercontent.com/83117848/146197160-855f5577-ef45-4f87-ae49-e38678258c23.png)
 <br>